 Thank You to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) for designing the graphics for the Spectrum of Voice.
 I welcome you to use and share the Spectrum of Voice.
 You can download the graphic by right-clicking on the image (Control-click on a Mac) with a link back to this blog post.
 If you have questions, you can contact me at email@example.com.

 - Bray, B. UDL and the Why of Learning.
 Rethinking Learning.
 October 23, 2017.

 - McCarthy, J. Activating Student Voice Empowers Learning.
 Openingpaths. org

 - Toshalis, E. and Nakkula, M.”Motivation, Engagement, and Student Voice” Students at the Center.

-Why Spectrum with new content and graphics and not use Continuum?
+Why the Spectrum with new content and graphics and not use the Continuum?

-*The original Continuum of Voice created by Kathleen McClaskey and me appears in our book, How to Personalize Learning.
-I have been creating derivatives with over 40% changes to the content and graphics with several of the continuums mentioned in the book.
-I am basing the changes on new research I am finding, the feedback I am getting from educators, and the new direction I am going.
+*The original Continuum of Voice appears in the book, How to Personalize Learning.
+I created the derivatives with over 40% changes to the content and graphics from the learner’s perspective.
+I made the changes based on the new research I found, the feedback I received from educators, and the new direction to start with the WHY.

-In particular, for the concept of voice, I believe that in the continuums the focus on the environment was what impacted where learners were in the continuum (i.e. teacher-centered or learner-centered).
-I now have discovered that an activity, the environment in or out of school, the relationship students have with a teacher or mentor, and their mindset about learning could impact how they use or not use their voice.
+In particular, for the concept of voice, I believe I needed to change the continuum that focused on the teacher’s perspective and how the environment was what impacted where learners were in the continuum (i.e. teacher-centered or learner-centered).
+I now discovered that the activity, the environment in or out of school, the relationship students have with the teacher or mentor, and their mindset about learning and self-confidence could impact how they use or not use their voice.

-Think about that and then let’s discuss more situations with different students.
+Think about that and then let’s discuss more situations with different learners.

 Questions to consider when discussing voice: